English Online Dictionary. What means ba? What does ba mean?

 ba

-- (Sette Comuni, attributive only) how (modifier used to express suprise, delight, etc.)
+- (Sette Comuni, attributive only) how (modifier used to express surprise, delight, etc.)

 - Ba khalt! ― How cold!